 2. Points To Be Considered In Monitoring Project Process?

 Answer: Every project, be it large or small must be set with priorities to accomplish the finishing target.
 A program manager with his team must be taking care of prioritizing efforts.
-No wonder how effectively a project is planned, last moment changes or unforeseen surprises may crop up to shake up the whole plan.
+No wonder how effectively a project is planned, last moment changes, or unforeseen surprises may crop up to shake up the whole plan.
 None of the project management software available in the market satisfactorily cushions the gap only if not a program manager’s wit and experience are incorporated.
 To match the deadline, every participant must be aware of the latest schedule.
 It is a hard task and strict monitoring needs to be done.
-6 major steps can be mentioned which effectively prioritizes namely, collecting the task list, Identity urgent versus important, compare assess value, set orders based on efforts estimated, maintain flexibility and adaptability, identify when to cut.
+6 major steps can be mentioned that effectively prioritize namely, collecting the task list, Identity urgent versus important, comparing assess value, setting orders based on efforts estimated, maintaining flexibility and adaptability, identifying when to cut.